peter-hanzo/pyspur/README.md

     Enter `pyspur`/`canaryhattan` as username/password.

+Set up is completed.
+Click on "New Spur" to create a workflow, or start with one of the stock templates.

-5. **Add your LLM provider keys:**
+5. **[Optional] Manage your LLM provider keys from the app:**

-   Go to the settings menu on the top right corner of the portal
+   Once PySpur app is running you can manage your LLM provider keys through the portal:

    <img width="1913" alt="image" src="https://github.com/user-attachments/assets/32fe79f1-f518-4df5-859c-1d1c0fc0570e" />